 Tel/Fax: +1 905 709 5910

-Our mission is to help our clients in solving their fluid flow and heat/mass transfer problems using advanced Computational Fluid Dynamics (CFD) models and the general-purpose CFD software, PHOENICS, as a framework for modeling.
-We provide PHOENICS CFD software sales, user support, training and CFD consulting in Canada and USA.
+Our mission is to help our clients in solving their technical/environmental problems related to fluid flow and heat/mass transfer using advanced Computational Fluid Dynamics (CFD) models and the general-purpose CFD software, PHOENICS, as a framework for modeling.
+We have been providing CFD software sales and training/consulting services in Canada, USA and other countries since 1998.

 In April and May 2015, two special 4-day training/consulting sessions are arranged by our top CFD consultants in Orlando and Toronto.
 The format of sessions includes 2-day standard PHOENICS 2014 CFD software training, 1-day customized one-on-one training in a selected application area, and 1-day consulting clinic focused on finding sensible CFD solutions of problems/issues formulated by attendees.
 The slogan is “Show us a problem and take home its solution”.
 A free 2-month PHOENICS license enhanced by series of working templates will be offered to each attendee.
 Send your inquiries to email@example.com